CitrineInformatics/gemd-docs/docs/specification/value-types.md

 | abs(sum(probabilities.values()) - 1.0) |      <       | 1.0e-9     |
 | each probability value                 |      >=      | 0          |

+In other words, a probability cannot be negative and the probabilities sum to one.

 ##### Example

 ```json